dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/write.md

   * Return a `Task`.
   * Accept a first parameter of type <xref:Microsoft.AspNetCore.Http.HttpContext>.

-Any additional constructor and `Invoke`/`InvokeAsync` parameters will be populated by [dependency injection (DI)](xref:fundamentals/dependency-injection).
+Additional constructor and `Invoke`/`InvokeAsync` parameters are populated by [dependency injection (DI)](xref:fundamentals/dependency-injection).

 ## Middleware dependencies

 Middleware should follow the [Explicit Dependencies Principle](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#explicit-dependencies) by exposing its dependencies in its constructor.
 Middleware is constructed once per *application lifetime*.
-See the [Per-request dependencies](#per-request-dependencies) section if you need to share services with middleware within a request.
+See the [Per-request middleware dependencies](#per-request-middleware-dependencies) section if you need to share services with middleware within a request.

 Middleware components can resolve their dependencies from [dependency injection (DI)](xref:fundamentals/dependency-injection) through constructor parameters.
 [UseMiddleware&lt;T&gt;](/dotnet/api/microsoft.aspnetcore.builder.usemiddlewareextensions.usemiddleware#Microsoft_AspNetCore_Builder_UseMiddlewareExtensions_UseMiddleware_Microsoft_AspNetCore_Builder_IApplicationBuilder_System_Type_System_Object___) can also accept additional parameters directly.

-### Per-request dependencies
+## Per-request middleware dependencies

 Because middleware is constructed at app startup, not per-request, *scoped* lifetime services used by middleware constructors aren't shared with other dependency-injected types during each request.
 If you must share a *scoped* service between your middleware and other types, add these services to the `Invoke` method's signature.
 The `Invoke` method can accept additional parameters that are populated by DI: